 Ashwa Sanchalanasana, also popularly known as The Equestrian pose is the yoga pose of a sequence of Surya Namaskar(Sun Salutation).
-It is the 4th and 9th yoga pose out of total 12 yoga poses.
+It is the 4th and 9th yoga pose out of a total of 12 yoga poses.

 Ashwa Sanchalanasana name comes from 3 different Sanskrit words: Ashwa means Horse, Sanchalana meaning Movement, and Asana which means Pose.

 As a part of Surya Namaskar, you need to chant a mantra while practicing it.
 While doing it as the 4th pose, chant “Om BhanaveNamah” which means Salutation to the one that shines.

 While practicing it as the 9th pose, chant the mantra “Om AdityayaNamah” which means Salutation to the son of Aditi.

 This yoga pose might look hard but it is actually ready to do.
 Ashwa Sanchalanasana is known to increase the confidence, willpower, and determination of the people.
 It benefits your lower back muscles, hamstrings, knees, and psoas.

 It also prepares you to perform a deeper backbend called Anjaneyasana (Crescent Low Lunge).